The Leavitt Path Algebras of Ultragraphs: Condition (K)

-\begin{cor} Let $\g$ be an ultragraph and let R be a unital commutative ring.
-If $\g$ satisfies Condition (K), then the map $(H,S)\mapsto\I$ is a bijection from the set of all admissible pairs of $\g$ into the set of all basic ideals of $L_R(\g)$. \end{cor}
+{\bf Corollary 4.4.} Let $\g$ be an ultragraph and let $R$ be a unital commutative ring.
+If $\g$ satisfies Condition (K), then the map $(H,S)\mapsto\I$ is a bijection from the set of all admissible pairs of $\g$ into the set of all basic ideals of $L_R(\g)$.